gluonhq/ide-plugins/netbeans/README.md

 ## How to build the plugin

-We use Gradle build tool along with the [Gradle NBM plugin](https://github.com/radimk/gradle-nbm-plugin) to build the plugin/NetBeans module.
+We use Maven build tool to build the plugin/NetBeans module.

-The following Gradle tasks can be used to build and run the module in an instance of NetBeans:
+The following Maven goals can be used to build and run the module in an instance of NetBeans:

 Build the module:

 ```
-./gradlew netbeans
+mvn clean install nbm:nbm nbm:cluster
 ```

-Run NetBeans with this module:
+Run NetBeans with this module after updating `netbeansInstallation` in `nbm-maven-plugin` configuration to reflect local Netbeans installation path:

 ```
-./gradlew netBeansRun
+mvn nbm:run-ide
 ```